adobe/aem-cif-guides-venia/README.md

 ### Integration tests

 This allows running integration tests that exercise the capabilities of AEM via HTTP calls to its API.
-To run the integration tests, run:
+To run the integration tests, use one of the following two commands depending on your [project variant](#variants).

+For AEM as a Cloud project:

     mvn clean verify -Plocal,cloud

+For AEM classic project:

+    mvn clean verify -Plocal,classic

 Test classes must be saved in the `src/main/java` directory (or any of its subdirectories), and must be contained in files matching the pattern `*IT.java`.